Gulp-AI/Osmosis-MCP-4B-demo/README.md

     if an api key is not provided, the tool will not be loaded.
     The `main.py` script currently configures the model server URL directly.
 Ensure `http://localhost:1234/v1` is the correct endpoint for your Qwen model server (this is what lm studio uses).

+4.  **Serve local model:**
+    Use a tool like lm studio to provide a usable endpoint.

 ## Environment Variables

 The application uses the following environment variables (loaded from a `.env` file):